Novelist · Fiction Across Genres

 The Author

-Collin Vaness is a Canadian novelist writing thrillers and speculative fiction across history, the near future, and the deep past.
+Collin Vaness is a novelist writing thrillers and speculative fiction across history, the near future, and the deep past.
 His work is connected not by genre but by question: what happens to people when the world they built begins to break?

 A licensed professional engineer by training, he brings a working engineer’s discipline to research, operational detail, and the physics of his worlds.
-He lives and works in Vancouver, British Columbia.

 Read the full bio →